ComposableFi/composable/docs/docs/nix/editing-docs.md

 # Editing Docs

-_So meta_

-The editing process of these docs has also been nixified.

 ## Serving a hot-reloading version of these docs

 To serve a hot-reloading version of these docs, simply run: